Ukraine: Government websites down after a hacking attack

 “As a result of a massive hacking attack, the websites of the Ministry of Foreign Affairs and a number of other government agencies are temporarily down.
 Our specialists are already working on restoring the work of IT systems,” spokesman of Ukraine’s Foreign Ministry Oleg Nikolenko wrote on Facebook on Friday.

-According to the Ukrainskaya Pravda newspaper, websites of the country’s Cabinet, seven ministries, the Treasury, the National Emergency Service and the state services website, where Ukrainians’ electronic passports and vaccination certificates are stored, were unavailable as the result of the hack.
+Websites of the country’s Cabinet, seven ministries, the Treasury, the National Emergency Service and the state services website, where Ukrainians’ electronic passports and vaccination certificates are stored, were unavailable Friday as the result of the hack.

-The report also said that the Foreign Ministry’s website contained a message in Ukrainian, Russian and Polish, saying that Ukrainians’ personal data has been leaked to the public domain.
+The websites contained a message in Ukrainian, Russian and Polish, saying that Ukrainians’ personal data has been leaked to the public domain.
 “Be afraid and expect the worst.
 This is for your past, present and future,” the message read, in part.

-Ukraine’s security officials have said that no personal data has been leaked.
+Ukraine’s State Service of Communication and Information Protection has said that no personal data has been leaked.

 The U.S. estimates Russia has massed about 100,000 troops near Ukraine, a buildup that has stoked fears of an invasion.
 Moscow says it has no plans to attack and rejects Washington’s demand to pull back its forces, saying it has the right to deploy them wherever necessary.